sanikapatil0101/discord-rag-bot/CODEBASE.md

     ↓
 Each message filtered: must be a Discord Reply AND from trusted member (owner or trusted role)
     ↓
-Qualifying messages → Q&A pair built → Gemini embedding (vector) → saved to Supabase
+All qualifying Q&A pairs collected → single batchEmbedContents call → all vectors saved to Supabase
     ↓
 User @mentions bot with a question
     ↓
-Question → Gemini embedding → vector similarity search in Supabase (across all configured channels)
+Question → Gemini embedding → vector similarity search in Supabase (channel-specific: only the channel the question was asked in)
     ↓
 Top matching Q&A pairs → sent to Gemini as context
     ↓